-The thought of Pareyson is important for the understanding of organizational life and for the theory and empirical analysis of work practices.
-We will illustrate this point by referring to a broader set of studies based on practice, which we will denote with the umbrella term of 'practice-based studies' without going into details on the different theories of practice that inform them.
+The thought of Pareyson is important for understanding organizational life and for theorizing about and empirically analyzing work practices.
+We will illustrate this point by referring to a broader set of studies based on practice, which we will denote with the umbrella term practice-based studies, without going into detail on the different theories of practice that inform them.

-In fact, the field of practice-based studies has being growing very fast in the last years and it is complex to give a brief but accurate map.
-Therefore we can refer to the distinctions provided by Feldman and Orlikowski (2011: 1240), who differentiates among different ways of engaging in practice research: 'an empirical focus on how people act in organizational contexts, a theoretical focus on understanding relations between the actions people take and the structures of organizational life, and a philosophical focus on the constitutive role of practices in producing organizational reality'.
-Our work is positioned within the third way of engaging practice as philosophical focus, and thus we consider that practices are fundamental to the production and reproduction of social reality and organizations are constituted in ongoing knowledgeable practices.
-Our understanding of the central phenomenon in practice-based studies is knowing-in-practice.
-Therefore we define knowledge as a practical activity and Pareyson's work has been influential in grounding an aesthetic theory of knowledge.

-It is through organizational aesthetics that Pareyson's contribution enters the theorization of work practices, in that sensible knowledge, the body, and the aesthetic judgement are present in various ways in knowing in practice (Strati and Gherardi, 2015).
+In fact, the field of practice-based studies has being growing very fast in the last several years, and it is difficult to give a brief but accurate map.
+Therefore, we can refer to the distinctions provided by Feldman and Orlikowski, who differentiated between different ways of engaging in practice research: "an empirical focus on how people act in organizational contexts, a theoretical focus on understanding relations between the actions people take and the structures of organizational life, and a philosophical focus on the constitutive role of practices in producing organizational reality" (2011: 1240).
+Our work is positioned within the third way of engaging practice as philosophical focus, and, thus, we consider practices as fundamental to the production and reproduction of social reality and organizations as constituted in ongoing knowledgeable practices.
+Our understanding of the central phenomenon in practice-based studies is knowing in practice.
+Hence, we define knowledge as a practical activity, and Pareyson's work has been influential in grounding an aesthetic theory of knowledge.
+It is through organizational aesthetics that Pareyson's contribution enters the theorization of work practices, in that sensible knowledge, the body, and the aesthetic judgment are present in various ways in knowing in practice (Strati & Gherardi, 2015).

-The practical knowledge acquired through the five senses of sight, hearing, smell, taste, and touch was also considered by Michael Polanyi (1958) when he drew the distinction between explicit and tacit knowledge: the former type of knowledge is formalized in scientific terms; the latter is constituted by the awareness of knowing how to do something without being able to provide an adequate analytical description of it and, therefore, without being able to translate it into formal, and generalizable knowledge.
+The practical knowledge acquired through the five senses of sight, hearing, smell, taste, and touch was also considered by Michael Polanyi (1958), when he drew the distinction between explicit and tacit knowledge: the former type of knowledge is formalized in scientific terms, whereas the latter is constituted by the awareness of knowing how to do something without being able to provide an adequate analytical description of it and, thus, without being able to translate it into formal and generalizable knowledge.
 It is for this latter form of knowledge that the aesthetic understanding is fundamental for studying situated practices.

-In this framework, the contribution of Pareyson's aesthetic philosophy to the study of practices comprises three main topics (i) the concept of formativeness makes it possible to analyse and interpret how the object of a practice acquires form; (ii) the idea of the inseparability of knowing and expressing supports an understanding of practice as collective taste-making; (iii) finally, the inseparability of knowing and sensing explains practice as grounded in sensible knowledge and therefore in the materiality of bodies that work.
-We will develop these three topics starting from the theoretical and methodological issues of a practice-based approach in order to focus on how Pareyson's thought is relevant to the argument.
+In this framework the contribution of Pareyson's aesthetic philosophy to the study of practices comprises three main topics: (1) the concept of formativeness makes it possible to analyze and interpret how the object of a practice acquires form, (2) the idea of the inseparability of knowing and expressing supports an understanding of practice as collective tastemaking, and (3) the inseparability of knowing and sensing explains practice as grounded in sensible knowledge and therefore in the materiality of bodies that work.
+We develop these three topics below, starting from the theoretical and methodological issues of a practice-based approach in order to focus on how Pareyson's thought is relevant to the argument.

-Formativeness: how the object of a practice acquires form
+Formativeness: How the Object of a Practice Acquires Form

-One of the main concerns of a practice-based approach is to theorize the relationship between the activities that form a practice and what is the effect of their being practiced.
-For example, in an elderly residential care home the activities that form various work practices relate to cleaning, feeding, entertainment, medical treatment, and so on, while 'care' is the object of the practice and is realized within a texture of interdependent work practices.
+One of the main concerns of a practice-based approach is theorizing the relationship between the activities that form a practice and the effect that follows when the practice is performed.
+For example, in an elderly residential care home, the activities that form various work practices relate to cleaning, feeding, entertainment, medical treatment, and so on, while "care" is the object of the practice and is realized within a texture of interdependent work practices.